thanpolas/entity/README.md

 # Entity

-An Entity is a business unit.
-Entities are supersets of models, resources and contain the business logic.
-They are persistent storage agnostic and provide a normalized API with which your consuming services can perform business logic actions.
+An Entity is a high level business unit.
+Entities are supersets of models and resources.
+They are persistent storage agnostic and provide a normalized CRUD API with which your consuming services can perform business logic actions.

 ![Entity Figure 1](https://docs.google.com/drawings/d/1gCV3jmHVK8jJcH40dmUJ6-iZU9YdKixW9YPQ5kHj-As/pub?w=331&h=289)